Vimalraj1221/Savingsense/README.md

-# 💰 Savingsence
+# 💰 Savingsense

-Savingsence is a personal finance management app developed using Angular 18, designed to help individuals track their expenses, savings, and loans in one place.
+Savingsense is a personal finance management app developed using Angular 18, designed to help individuals track their expenses, savings, and loans in one place.
 This project demonstrates real-world implementation of modern web technologies and was created to showcase practical Angular development skills.

 ---